-- Impacted teeth removal (surgical) only when you have a medical condition (such as hemophilia) that requires hospitalization. - Facial bone fracture reduction. - Incisions of accessory sinus, mouth, salivary glands, or ducts. - Jaw dislocation manipulation. - Orthodontic services associated with management of cleft palate. - Treatment of abnormal changes in the mouth due to injury or disease of the mouth, or dental care (oral examination, x-rays, extractions, and nonsurgical elimination of oral infection) required for the direct treatment of a medical condition, limited to: - Dental services related to medical transplant procedures; - Initiation of immunosuppressives (medication used to reduce inflammation and suppress the immune system); or - Treatment of neoplasms of the mouth and contiguous tissue.
+- Impacted teeth removal (surgical) only when you have a medical condition (such as hemophilia) that requires hospitalization. - Facial bone fracture reduction. - Incisions of accessory sinus, mouth, salivary glands, or ducts. - Jaw dislocation manipulation. - Orthodontic and other dental services related to management of cleft palate or cleft lip. - Treatment of abnormal changes in the mouth due to injury or disease of the mouth, or dental care (oral examination, x-rays, extractions, and nonsurgical elimination of oral infection) required for the direct treatment of a medical condition, limited to: - Dental services related to medical transplant procedures; - Initiation of immunosuppressives (medication used to reduce inflammation and suppress the immune system); or - Treatment of neoplasms of the mouth and contiguous tissue.

-- General dentistry including, but not limited to, diagnostic and preventive services, restorative services, endodontic services, periodontal services, indirect fabrications, dentures and bridges, and orthodontic services unrelated to accidental injuries or management of cleft palate. - Injuries associated with or resulting from the act of chewing. - Maxillary or mandibular tooth implants (osseointegration) unrelated to accidental injuries or abnormal changes in the mouth due to injury or disease.
+- General dentistry including, but not limited to, diagnostic and preventive services, restorative services, endodontic services, periodontal services, indirect fabrications, dentures and bridges, and orthodontic services unrelated to accidental injuries or management of cleft palate or cleft lip. - Injuries associated with or resulting from the act of chewing. - Maxillary or mandibular tooth implants (osseointegration) unrelated to accidental injuries or abnormal changes in the mouth due to injury or disease.